Corporation Tax: use HMRC's free filing service

 - interest received

-You can enter the following information on the computations template:
+You can use the service to enter the following information for your computations:

 - detailed profit and loss account

-- capital allowances and balancing charges for plant and machinery in the main pool, and for up to 6 ‘expensive’ cars (if acquired before 1 April 2009)
+- capital allowances and balancing charges for plant and machinery in the main pool

-You can’t use the computations template if you need to include any of the following:
+You can’t use the computations if you need to include any of the following:

 - chargeable gains or losses

-- capital allowances, other than the specific plant and machinery mentioned above
+- capital allowances, other than the specific plant and machinery, AIA and low emission cars mentioned above

 - complex loan-relationship entries